Farrah Karapetian: Biography

 Farrah Karapetian was born in Marin, California to Hamidatun and Aswan Karapetian, and grew up in Highland Park in northeast Los Angeles.
 Her father was a graphic designer and drummer, and her mother has degrees in culinary anthropology and bicultural education; together her parents founded WizdomInc, a publishing company dedicated to providing equal access to topical subjects in education and professions to English-language learners.
 Her parents were active members of SUBUD.

 Karapetian earned a Bachelor of Arts from Yale University in 2000.
 She majored in fine art with a concentration in photography.
 She earned a Master of Fine Arts from the University of California at Los Angeles in 2008; her thesis committee consisted of James Welling, Charles Ray, Lari Pittman, and Mary Kelly, reflecting her interest in experimental photography, space and scale, the politics of imagery, and the phenomenology of visual experience, respectively.

-Karapetian leads the photography program at the University of San Diego and has taught visual arts at multiple universities, including courses at Otis College of Art and Design that underscored her interest in the history of the photography of unrest and in the history and practice of the house in and as contemporary art.
+Karapetian teaches in the Department of Art, Architecture + Art History and is affiliate faculty with Africana Studies at the University of San Diego.
+She has taught visual arts at multiple universities, including courses at Otis College of Art and Design that underscored her interest in the history of the photography of unrest and in the history and practice of the house in and as contemporary art.
 She is a frequent speaker and panelist, including especially on topics such as Philosophy and Photography at the Los Angeles County Museum of Art and on various topics relating to the politics of visual space in a recurring relationship with the Wende Museum.

 Karapetian's writing on the politics of visual culture has been published by the Los Angeles Review of Books, and in English and Norwegian on Seismopolite.
 Her research and writing on the house in and as contemporary art was funded by a Andy Warhol Foundation Arts Writers Grant in 2013.
 Her writing on photography has been published by The Brooklyn Rail, Whitehot Magazine, Artslant, and Nonsite.
 She was part of Archivo Platform's Research Network in 2021.
+In addition to this criticism, Karapetian has published essays and chapters that accompany her visual output, such as "You Don't Have to Believe Me", for the volume, Performative Representations of Working-Class Laborers: They Work Hard for the Money.
+She considers writing a part of her art practice.